Per-sender neural network classifiers for email authorship validation: Classifiers for authorship validation

-We also employ a character-level convolutional neural network \fnmark{cnn} to determine whether a specific individual authored a given document.
-The model performs binary classification, where a label of \( 1 \) indicates authorship by the target individual and a label of \( 0 \) indicates otherwise.
-We train the network using binary cross-entropy loss.
+We employ a character-level convolutional neural network (Char-CNN) to determine whether a given document was authored by a specific individual.
+The task is formulated as binary classification, where a label of \(1\) indicates authorship by the target individual and a label of \(0\) indicates non-authorship.

-\fntext{cnn} { We refer to the character-level convolutional neural network implemented in this paper as Char-CNN. }

-\paragraph{Input Representation} Each document is represented as a fixed-length sequence of character indices from a predefined vocabulary.
-The input tensor is defined as:
+\paragraph{Input Representation} Each document is represented as a fixed-length sequence of character indices drawn from a predefined vocabulary.
+Documents longer than \(L = 1024\) characters are truncated, and shorter documents are padded with a special padding symbol.
+The resulting input tensor is defined as: